List of active United States Marine Corps aircraft squadrons: Marine Operational Test and Evaluation Squadron

 The squadron is a Marine Corps test and development unit.
 Its mission is to conduct operational testing and evaluation of Marine Corps fixed, tiltrotor, and rotary-wing aircraft.
-The unit was redesignated to VMX-1 (from VMX-22) on May 13, 2016.
+The unit was re-designated to VMX-1 (from VMX-22) on 13 May 2016.

 Unmanned Aerial Systems

 Marine Unmanned Aerial Vehicle Squadrons

-VMUs operate the RQ-21 Blackjack unmanned aerial system (UAS) which provides Marine ground forces with reconnaissance, surveillance, and target acquisition.
+VMUs operate the MQ-9A Reaper unmanned aerial system (UAS) which provides Marine ground forces with reconnaissance, surveillance, and target acquisition.
 They also provide artillery spotting and can assist in search and rescue operations.
-Due to the high operational tempo of the VMU squadrons in recent years, the Marine Corps stood up VMU-3 in 2008 and VMU-4, a reserve unit, was activated in 2010 with the lineage of VMO-4.
+Due to the high operational tempo of the VMU squadrons in the 2000's, the Marine Corps stood up VMU-3 in 2008 and VMU-4, a reserve unit, was activated in 2010 with the lineage of VMO-4.
+VMU-4 was deactivated in 2022 and in 2023 VMU-2 was redesignated VMUT-2 to train MQ-9 operators and maintenance personnel.

+Marine Unmanned Aerial Vehicle Training Squadron

+The squadron trains personnel in the operation and maintenance of the MQ-9A Reaper.